Oil Prices Rise on Better Demand

 In its closely watched monthly oil market report, the IEA said it now expects global demand to rise by 1.5% this year to 98 million barrels a day, driven in part by rising consumption in Germany and the U.S. during the second quarter.
 The Paris-based adviser to governments and companies raised its 2017 demand forecast by 100,000 barrels a day, compared with a previous estimate last month.

-Light, sweet crude for August delivery recently gained 39 cents, or 0.9%, to $45.88 a barrel on the New York Mercantile Exchange.
-Brent, the global benchmark, gained 41 cents, or 0.9%, to $48.15 a barrel on ICE Futures Europe.
-They had both traded at losses, about $1 lower than their recent price, before surging to gains around the traditional start of U.S. trading hours.
+Light, sweet crude for August delivery settled up 59 cents, or 1.3%, at $46.08 a barrel on the New York Mercantile Exchange.
+Brent crude, the global benchmark, gained 68 cents, or 1.4%, to $48.42 a barrel on ICE Futures Europe.
+They had both traded at losses, about $1 lower than their settlement price, before surging to gains around the traditional start of U.S. trading hours.

-Thursday's move puts U.S. oil on course for a four-session winning streak and 13 sessions of gains in the last 15.
+U.S. oil is now on a four-session winning streak and 13 winning sessions in the last 15.
 The rally hasn't put oil anywhere near the $60-mark that many had predicted it would be on its way to by now, but it does show that investors may believe the 11-month lows the market hit at $42.53 in June are about the bottom, said John Saucer, vice president of research and analysis at Mobius Risk Group in Houston.

 "I think maybe there's more confidence of staying in the $40s," he said.
 "There's support under the market where we are now."